IIIF/api/source/api/presentation/3.0/index.md

 ```
 {: .urltemplate}

 The Sequence conveys the ordering of the views of the object.
 The default Sequence (and typically the only Sequence) _MUST_ be embedded within the Manifest as the first object in the `items` property, and _MAY_ also be available from its own URI.
 This Sequence _SHOULD_ have a URI to identify it.
-Any additional Sequences _MAY_ be included, or maintained externally from the Manifest.
+Any additional Sequences _MAY_ be included, or referenced externally from the Manifest.
 All external Sequences _MUST_ have an http(s) URI, and the description of the Sequence _MUST_ be available by dereferencing that URI.

 If the URI pattern is used, then the {name} parameter _MUST_ distinguish it from any other sequences that may be available for the object.
 Typical default names for sequences are "normal" or "basic" or "0".